rmosolgo/graphql-ruby/guides/type_definitions/objects.md

 - A GraphQL type from your application
 - An _array_ of any of the above, which denotes a list type.

-Nullability is expressed with the required `null:`/ keywords:
+Nullability is expressed with the required `null:` keyword:

 - `null: true` means that the field _may_ return `nil`
 - `null: false` means the field is non-nullable; it may not return `nil`.
 If the implementation returns `nil`, GraphQL-Ruby will return an error to the client.